 Due to the HIV/AIDS pandemic, the church in Swaziland has established a Compassion Ministry providing Hope Centers all over the country at local church sites.
 International Ministries AG sends out short term missions teams and tent making missionaries.

 P. O. Box 2207

 Switzerland has four big rivers, four big reformers and four languages.
-“Schweizersiche Pfingstmission” SPM (AG Switzerland) was founded in 1936.
+“Schweizersiche Pfingstmission” SPM (Pentecostal Assemblies of Switzerland) was founded in 1936.
 They have 67 churches with 10,000 church members.
 A new emphasis is on church planting.
 The spiritual climate in Switzerland is changing rapidly into a post Christian culture.

 The SPM churches today are led by a threefold spiritual vision: the vision to see spirit filled pastor; spirit led church life; and spirit empowered evangelism and mission.
 SPM desires a national revival.